-Our volume mechanism stems from the tension between extrapolation and the disposition effect.
-This mechanism is novel in that it is based on the interaction between extrapolation-a feature of beliefs-and the disposition effect-a feature of preferences.
-In contrast, in Scheinkman and Xiong (2003) and Barberis et al. (2018), volume rises due to greater dispersion in beliefs and, in DeFusco et al. (2020), due to the entry of short-horizon buyers into the market; DeFusco et al. (2020) discuss the differences among these theories of bubbles.
+in beliefs and, in DeFusco, Nathanson, and Zwick (2020), due to the entry of short-horizon buyers into the market; DeFusco, Nathanson, and Zwick (2020) discuss the differences among these theories of bubbles.
 To the best of our knowledge, ours is the first paper that combines nonstandard beliefs and preferences to shed light on asset prices and volume at the same time.

 In addition to these conceptual differences, our model also differs in its testability: both elements are well-documented phenomena and can be plausibly inferred from transaction data.
 This feature allows our empirical design to closely match the predictions.
-In this regard, DeFusco et al. (2020) share a similar feature: they are able to measure home buyers' horizon and link short-term buyers to the rise of volume.
+In this regard, DeFusco, Nathanson, and Zwick (2020) share a similar feature: they are able to measure home buyers' horizon and link short-term buyers to the rise of volume.
 In Section 3, we examine the predictions listed above to provide empirical support for the model's volume mechanism.